lunacookies/blog/content/macos-tips.md

 context menus merely display the small subset of menu items immediately relevant to whatever object you right-clicked.
-This results in the nice property that users can explore what capabilites an app has just by browsing through the menu items in the menu bar, which is always in the same easy-to-reach place on the display and always has the same contents for a given app,
+This results in the nice property that users can explore what capabilities an app has just by browsing through the menu items in the menu bar, which is always in the same easy-to-reach place on the display and always has the same contents for a given app,